myelintek/documentation/user/template.rst

 Template
 ########

+A template is a creator of a
+:doc:`lab <lab>`, :doc:`pipeline action <pipeline>`, or :doc:`WebApp <webapp>`
+with predefined programs, datasets, models, or other settings.

 Built-in Templates
 ==================

-MLSteam has built-in templates to help you create a :doc:`lab <lab>` or :doc:`pipeline action <pipeline>` for common ML tasks, such as:
+MLSteam has built-in templates for common ML tasks, such as:

 * Image classification
 * Object detection